SANJUKTAMITRA/LORD-OF-THE-MACHINES/README.md

 https://datahack.analyticsvidhya.com/contest/lord-of-the-machines/

-Rank : 220 in public leaderboard
+Rank : 220 in public leaderboard and 101 rank in private leader board

+Problem Statement :

 Email Marketing is still the most successful marketing channel and the essential element of any digital marketing strategy Marketers spend a lot of time in writing that perfect email, labouring over each word, catchy layouts on multiple devices to get them best in-industry open rates & click rates.